bahrus/ib-id/README.md

 ibid's choice of which tag name to generate follows the following order of precedence:

 1. If the list item has property:  'localName': 'my-tag-name', that's what is used.
-2. If the ibid tag has property: 'tag' set explicitly, that is used.
+2. If the ibid tag has property/attribute: 'tag' set explicitly, that is used.
 3. If neither 1 nor 2 above pan out, it uses the tag of the firstChildElement.
 If there is no firstChildElement, then the previousElementSibling, and if no such element exists, the parent element.
 If using firstChildElement, that element will be "reused".

 ## Complementing SSR [TODO: testing]